-Alfred State’s Student Records and Financial Services Office encourages students and their families to carefully review their financial aid offer and consider all available options to assist students in financing their education.
-It is the student’s responsibility as a financial aid recipient to review Alfred State’s financial aid Web site and course catalog to further understand his or her financial aid award package and the associated conditions to keep the financial aid award(s).
+The Student Records and Financial Services Office encourages students and their families to carefully review their financial aid plan and consider all available options to finance their education.
+It is the student’s responsibility to review the information below to understand the financial conditions associated with college enrollment and using and maintain financial aid.

-- Financial aid award packages offered to students are individualized and reflect the student’s eligibility based on the information provided by the student and their parents on the Free Application for Federal Student Aid (FAFSA).
-Each financial aid award package also factors in the student’s grade level, program of study, individual program, eligibility requirements, and funding levels.
-Federal financial aid awards are contingent on federal funding levels and are, therefore, subject to change based on Congressional action.
+- Financial aid plans are individualized and reflect the student’s eligibility based on information provided by the student and their contributor(s) on the Free Application for Federal Student Aid (FAFSA).
+Each financial aid plan also factors in the student’s grade level, program of study, individual program, eligibility requirements, and funding levels.
+Federal financial aid plans are contingent on federal funding levels and are, therefore, subject to change based on Congressional action.

-- Due to recent changes in federal student aid regulations, students who are eligible to receive a Federal Pell Grant will have a lifetime limit of 12 full-time semesters (or the equivalent).
-This policy is retroactive to whenever a student first received Pell grant and includes payments received at other colleges or universities.
+- Federal Pell Grant - students have a lifetime limit of 12 full-time semesters (or the equivalent).
+This policy is retroactive to whenever a student first received a Pell grant and includes payments received at other colleges or universities.

-- Financial aid will be disbursed in two installments (first half is disbursed for fall semester; the second half for spring semester), unless otherwise noted.
+- Disbursement - Financial aid will be disbursed in two installments (first half is disbursed for fall semester; the second half for spring semester), unless otherwise noted.
 Disbursements are made directly to your student account.
-After the student account is paid in full, the Alfred State’s Student Records and Financial Services Office will issue any remaining balance of financial aid funds to you.
+After the student account is paid in full, the remaining balance of financial aid funds to you.

-- Financial aid recipients must meet Satisfactory Academic Progress (SAP) standards each semester to continue receiving aid.
-To review these standards, please visit our SAP Policy available online.
+- Satisfactory Academic Progress (SAP) - Financial aid recipients must meet standards each semester to continue receiving aid.

-- Outside Grants/Scholarships – Students must notify Alfred State’s Student Records and Financial Services Office of any outside grants or scholarships.
-Receipt of any outside sources of financial aid, including grants or scholarships, may result in adjustments to your financial aid package.
+- Outside Grants/Scholarships – Students must notify the Student Records and Financial Services Office of any outside grants or scholarships.
+Receipt of any outside sources of financial aid, including grants or scholarships, may result in adjustments to your financial aid plan.

 - Summer Aid – Summer financial aid is available for students who qualify.
-In some cases financial aid received in the summer may affect a student’s eligibility for aid during the fall and spring semesters.
-Contact your financial aid adviser for more information.
+In some cases, financial aid received in the summer may affect a student’s eligibility for aid during the fall and spring semesters.
+Contact your financial aid counselor for more information.

 - Verification – Alfred State is required by federal and state regulations to review financial aid applications through the process of verification.
-Alfred State Student Records and Financial Services department reserves the right to request verification of any data submitted by parents or applicants.
-Failure to submit your documents in a timely manner may result in a delay or cancellation of your financial aid awards.
-If during the process data is found to be incorrect, the data may be corrected and the award revised.
-If the applicant is determined ineligible for financial aid, the applicant’s award can be withdrawn.
+The Student Records and Financial Services department reserves the right to request verification of any data submitted by applicants.
+Failure to submit your documents in a timely manner may result in a delay or cancellation of your financial aid plans.
+If during the process data is found to be incorrect, the data may be corrected and the plan revised.
+If the applicant is determined ineligible for financial aid, the applicant’s plans can be withdrawn.
 The applicant will then be responsible for payment of all expenses incurred at Alfred State.

-- Withdrawals, Dismissals, Leave of Absence – If a student withdraws, is dismissed or takes a leave of absence prior to the 60% point of the semester, Title IV Funds must be returned to the source based on federal regulations.
-For the purpose of the return of Title IV funds, Title IV aid is Federal Pell Grant, Federal SEOG, Federal Perkins Loans, Federal Subsidized Stafford Loans, Federal Unsubsidized Stafford Loans, and Federal PLUS Loans.
+- Withdrawals, Dismissals, Leave of Absence – If a student withdraws, is dismissed or takes a leave of absence prior to the 60% point of the semester, Title IV financial aid funds must be returned to the source based on federal regulations unless a student meets one of the withdrawal exemptions for programs offered in modules.
+Title IV aid includes the Federal Pell Grant, Federal SEOG, Federal Loans, and Federal Direct Parent PLUS Loans.
 Students who do not complete at least 60% of the semester and are receiving Title IV aid may owe a bill after funds are returned to the source.
-A student will be reviewed to determine if he or she is an unofficial withdrawal at the end of the semester due to receiving failing grades in all of their course work.
+A student will be reviewed to determine if they are an unofficial withdrawal at the end of the semester due to receiving failing grades in all of their course work.
 If no last date of attendance can be determined through our attendance monitoring process, the period midpoint will be used.
-The student must repay funds credited to his or her account as determined by the Federal Return of Title IV Aid Calculation.
+The student must repay funds credited to account as determined by the Federal Return of Title IV Aid Calculation.